 Overview of the regional points of contact in the territorial network

-- 16 regional territorial commands or similar entities at the seat of the respective Land government
+- 16 regional territorial commands or similar entities at the seat of the respective state government

-~ in the case of cross-regional support within the respective Land;
+~ in the case of cross-regional support within the respective federal state;

 - Liaison groups in all government regions / similar authorities